 Killing Fields talks about the impact on second and third generation

-I asked Dana Hui Lim, author of a great book, My Mother and the Tiger: A Memoir of the Killing Fields to share with us how the events of thirty five to forty years ago impact patenting styles of survivors and on to talk a bit about the manners in which children and grandchildren of killing field survivors are still shaped by these events.
+I asked Dana Hui Lim, author of a great book, My Mother and the Tiger: A Memoir of the Killing Fields to share with us how the events of thirty five to forty years ago impact parenting styles of survivors and on to talk a bit about the manners in which children and grandchildren of killing field survivors are still shaped by these events.

 Recently I had the great honor of reading and posting on Dana Hui Lim's very important, deeply moving memoir of her experiences in Cambodia under the rule of The Khmer Rouge.
 I fear most are not aware of the basic facts of the period so I will relay them.